graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 Future versions of GraphQL.NET will not contain this property and each schema will always be required to have a root Query type to comply with the GraphQL specification.

+### 2. Use `ApplyDirective` instead of `Directive` on field builders

+The `Directive` method on field builders has been renamed to `ApplyDirective` to better fit with other field builder extension methods.

+### 3. Use `WithComplexityImpact` instead of `ComplexityImpact` on field builders

+The `ComplexityImpact` method on field builders has been renamed to `WithComplexityImpact` to better fit with other field builder extension methods.